-Agent Orange was a herbicide the US Government used during the Vietnam War to kill foliage making it easier for US Troops to see through the dense jungle canopy.
+During the Vietnam War, Agent Orange was a toxic herbicide the US Government used to kill foliage making it easier for our troops to see through the dense jungle canopy.
+During the war, the US military dubbed its use of Agent Orange as “Operation Ranch Hand” in which the adverse effects of its use on our veterans were unknown at the time.

 To raise national awareness for the issue of Agent Orange exposure and the resulting illnesses.

-To meet and interview veterans, family members, doctors and experts in regards to Agent Orange and their personal stories.
+To meet and interview veterans, family members, doctors and experts in regards to Agent Orange and its effects.

-To create a Video Documentary of the ride and interviews which will serve as a tool to help expand outreach, while also serving as a resource tool that Vietnam veterans and their families can use to find assistance.
+To create a Video Documentary of the rides and interviews which will serve as a tool to help expand outreach, while also serving as a resource tool Vietnam veterans and their families can use to find assistance.

 For information and scheduling, please contact: